NBISweden/course_chipseq/schedule.md

 title:  'Schedule'
 ---

 #### Click the heading of a topic to see the lecture slides or lab instructions.
-Note that slides, might be updated and altered as the course progresses.
+Note that we will be adding content here closer to the course.

-Course is held at SciLifeLab, Tomtebodavägen 23A, 17165 Solna
+Course is held at SciLifeLab, Tomtebodavägen 23A, 17165 Solna Email (olga.dethlefsen@gmail.com) or call (0720 492 082) during the course

 ### Thursday 2017-10-23